 Paul told Philemon to charge all of Onesimus’s crimes into his (Paul’s) account reminding him (Philemon) that he owed him (Paul) his soul.
 Paul emphasised that he hand-wrote this letter.

 Paul urged Philemon to forgive and release Onesimus.
 Paul requested Philemon to pray for his own release and prepare a guest room for him

-Paul had a personal touch.
-He acknowledged all his co-workers by name.
-He sent greetings to Philemon from Epaphras, Mark, Aristarchus, Demas, and Luke, his co-workers in the gospel.
-Epaphras was also a prisoner with him in the Roman prison.
+Paul was a team player with a personal touch.
+He sent greetings from Epaphras, Mark, Aristarchus, Demas, and Luke.
+Epaphras was also a prisoner in Rome.
+He pronounced a blessing of grace to Philemon.

-We are all sinners before a Holy God.
+You and I are sinners before a Holy God.
 We owed a debt of sin to God that we could never repay.
-Jesus Christ died on the cross to pay the penalty of sin on our behalf to procure our freedom from sin.
-Jesus appealed to His Father to charge our debt of sin to His account.
-2000 years ago, He paid our sin debt by dying on the cross to pay our penalty of sin for us.
+Jesus Christ paid for our sin debt 2000 years ago, when He died on the cross.
+Jesus charged our debt of sin into His account.

 Romans 6: 23, “for the wages of sin is death, but the gift of God is eternal life in Christ Jesus, our Lord’’.